The-going/evlproject/content/dovetail/pipeline/porting/clocksource.md

 instead, which the vDSO implementation does not provide any support for.
-In these cases, a plain in-band system call may be issued whenever the vDSO-based `clock_gettime()` is called from an application, which would be a showstopper for keeping response time short and bounded.
+In these cases, a plain in-band system call may be issued whenever the vDSO-based `clock_gettime()` is called from an application, which would be a showstopper for keeping the response time short and bounded.

 {{% notice tip %}}
 On ARM, if you receive the following message from the _latmus_ utility